jjaakko/IDL_project/README.md

 - Download our datafolder from https://www.dropbox.com/s/4gsztwl2xf7fuau/data.tar.gz?dl=0 to the root of this project
 - Untar the file in the project root.
 In *nix based systems you can do this by running `tar -zxvf data.tar.gz`

-After these steps you should the data folder structure should be as follows:
+After these steps the data folder structure should be as follows:

 ```
 data